bradleymackey/vault-ios/Vault/Sources/VaultSettings/Resources/en.lproj/About-Backups.md

-Backups are crucial to ensure the safety and accessibility of your codes, as they are **exclusively stored on this device**.
+Backups are crucial to ensure the safety and accessibility of your data, as this is **exclusively stored on this device**.
 If this device is lost, damaged, or stolen, your data will be **irretrievably lost**, potentially locking you out of your accounts **permanently**.

 ## Where is my data stored?